What should you do first?

 State of Florida Financial Aid Options:

-Find out about the financial aid programs offered by the state of Florida at www.floridastudentfinancialaid.org.
+Find out about the Florida Student Scholarships & Grant Programs at www.floridastudentfinancialaid.org.
 This website describes the Bright Futures program (three types/levels of scholarships) as well as many other financial aid programs for students.
-Here is a quick outline of a few of the Florida aid programs:
+Here is a quick outline of a few of the Florida aid programs (find updates to possible award amounts at the link above:

 |Name:||Eligibility:||How to apply:||Amount:|